learn-co-curriculum/react-hooks-state-arrays/README.md

 ## Learning Goals

-- Understand how to with arrays in state
+- Understand how to work with arrays in state

 ## Working With Arrays